 My ex and I struggled a bit with the weekend child custody thing.
 There were times he would invite me to join them, but I stuck to my guns and said no. I have a new life now, go and enjoy yours.

 Then, he had a lobotomy.
 He wanted me back.
 We attended couples counseling and I began to realize that I was part of the problem too.
 I was not treating him like a husband but as a child and in return I didn't feel like a woman but a mom to two kids.
 We had strayed...disconnected...lost our paths.
 We were fighting a lot and not listening.
-When we were begin genuine and nice, it was construed the wrong way because of so many years of bickering.
+When we tried to begin a conversation that was genuine and nice, it was construed the wrong way because of so many years of bickering.
 The therapist guided us and we saw the potential of making this work.
 And for the first time, when he looked at me, he saw me.
 My worth.
 It caught my breath.
 Is this really happening?
 Sometimes things just need to crumble into so many pieces so that you can't fix it, but start over with a new set of eyes.
 That love you have when you first get married is so cliche.
 This is real.
 This is much deeper, much more mature.